City of Hull Tramways /Hull Corporation Tramways

 Hull City Tramways Great War conductress Alice Henrietta Petersen nee Rosenqvist (Employee No 615).
 Photo courtesy of her grand-daughter, Catherine Ager (nee Petersen).

-Conductress Edith Davidson and Motorman J H Dawson captured for posterity at the Holderness Rd terminus on 25th February 1919.
+Conductress Edith Davidson and Motorman J H Dawson captured for posterity at the Holderness Road terminus on 25th February 1919.
 Photo courtesy of the National Tramway Museum.

 A motorman and a conductress with Tramcar No 113 at Dairycoats on the 1st December 1944.
 Photo courtesy of the National Tramway Museum.

-A blow-up of the above photo showing details of the crew's uniforms.
-The conductress is wearing a double-breasted overcoat with lapels, seemingly devoid of insignia, along with a baggy peaked cap bearing the standard HCT circular cap badge, presumably bearing 'TRANSPORT' wording by this time.
+An enlargement of the above photograph showing details of the crew's uniforms.
+The conductress is wearing a double-breasted topcoat with lapels, seemingly devoid of insignia, along with a baggy peaked cap bearing the standard HCT circular cap badge, presumably bearing 'TRANSPORT' wording by this time.